Morris Rudensky

-Morris "Red" (also "Rusty") Rudensky (born Macy Motle Friedman; August 16, 1898 – April 21, 1988) was an American prohibition-era gangster, cat burglar and safe-cracker.
-While incarcerated at United States Penitentiary, Atlanta, Rudensky became a well-known writer for an inmate-run magazine called The Atlantian.
+Morris Rudensky (born Macy Motle Friedman; August 16, 1898 – April 21, 1988) was an American prohibition-era gangster, cat burglar and safe-cracker.

+He became a well-known writer for an inmate-run magazine called The Atlantian while incarcerated at United States Penitentiary, Atlanta.
 Following his release from prison, he became a spokesman and security consultant for several companies, and wrote a memoir titled The Gonif.

 Early life and career

 Born to a Jewish family on Manhattan's Lower East Side, Rudensky began his career by stealing bagels.
 At age 13 he was deemed incorrigible and sent to the Elmira State Reformatory.
 He escaped to make his way to Chicago where he cracked safes for the best price.
 He claimed to work for Al Capone's Chicago Outfit, Bugs Moran's North Side Mob, and The Purple Gang, a group of Jewish mobsters based in Detroit.
 He also traveled, cracking safes in Kansas City, St. Louis and San Francisco.

 He later became known as an escape artist, successfully escaping from the Pontiac State Reformatory, where he was serving ten-years-to-life for the robbery of the Argo State Bank.
 Rudensky also claimed to be the mastermind behind the theft of $2.1 million in whiskey from a federal warehouse in Kansas City, Missouri, though no contemporaneous coverage confirms this claim.
 Rudensky continued to operate a well-organized theft ring in the Midwest robbing various payroll deliveries, distilleries, banks, and trains, and did freelance work for Egan's Rats and Al Capone.

 At the age of twenty-one, Rudensky was again in prison, where he was known as "King of the Cons" for frequently getting into fights, and made several escape attempts successfully escaping briefly, after packing himself in a box being taken out of the prison print shop, but was soon caught.

 He became friends with communist Earl Browder, in prison, who taught him English and encouraged him to write.